Traditional Irish Soda Farls

 How to serve them up

-Ok, so we’ve talked about breakfast.
+Ok, so we’ve talked about adding to an Ulster fry for breakfast.
 But what about half a soda farl to dip in your Irish Stew for dinner?
 Yes, please!

 The same goes for dunking in a hearty soup like this lamb shank soup.